NikitaShvadlenko/BankingApp/README.md

 ===
 ![Code size](https://img.shields.io/github/languages/code-size/NikitaShvadlenko/BankingApp) ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/NikitaShvadlenko/BankingApp) ![GitHub contributors](https://img.shields.io/github/contributors/NikitaShvadlenko/BankingApp)

-:mega:
-**The .xcodeproj file and generated files were added to the repository so it is possible to view the project without completing Build Instructions.**

 ## Required tools
 :mega:
 **All tools are supposed to be installed system-wide.**